Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting: Abstract

 \section{Abstract}

-Self-propelled particles accumulate on repulsive barriers in so-called active wetting, but the relationship between this process and equilibrium wetting remains unclear.
-Using an exact (noiseless) hydrodynamic framework for an active lattice gas, we show, using a slit geometry with periodic boundary conditions, that active matter exhibits both fully- and partially-wet states, with a critical wetting transition between them.
-Furthermore, we demonstrate the existence of a spontaneous-symmetry-breaking ratchet current in the partially wet state, leading to departure of the bulk densities from their binodal values and the emergence of a novel dynamical pathway for the full-to-partial wetting transition.
+Self-propelled particles accumulate on repulsive barriers in so-called active wetting, whose relationship with equilibrium wetting remains unclear.
+Using an exact (noiseless) hydrodynamic framework for an active lattice gas, we show, using a slit geometry with periodic boundary conditions, that active matter exhibits both fully-wet and partially-wet states, with a critical wetting transition between them.
+Furthermore, we demonstrate the existence of a spontaneous-symmetry-breaking ratchet current in the partially-wet state, leading to departure of the bulk densities from their binodal values and the emergence of a novel dynamical pathway for the full-to-partial wetting transition.
 We elucidate this modified dynamical pathway using a minimal model.
 The results, while establishing a direct connection between active and equilibrium wetting, also identify the nonequilibrium consequences of activity.

-\textit{Introduction--} Active matter includes a broad class of self-propelled particle systems, locally consuming energy to produce directed motion \cite{marchetti2013hydrodynamics, ramaswamy2010mechanics}.
-This leads to a range of intrinsically nonequilibrium behaviours, including motility-induced phase separation (MIPS) into liquid and vapour~\cite{Cates_2015,Cates2025_APS}.
-Examples of active systems range from flocking birds \cite{vicsek1995novel, toner1998flocks} to swimming bacteria \cite{tailleur2008statistical, elgeti2015physics}.
-Much of the collective behaviour in such systems depends weakly on the microscopic details and interactions \cite{Cates_2013, ramaswamy2010mechanics}.
-Therefore, particle-level \cite{Fily2012,Redner2013,Digregorio2018} and field-theoretic \cite{Wittkowski2014,Cates_AMBP,Cates2025_APS} models of active matter are natural settings for studying emergent collective behaviour.
+\textit{Introduction--} Active matter includes a broad class of self-propelled particle systems, locally consuming energy to produce directed motion \cite{Marchetti2013, Ramaswamy2010}.
+This leads to a range of intrinsically nonequilibrium behaviours, including motility-induced phase separation (MIPS) into liquid and vapour~\cite{Cates2015, Cates2025}.
+Examples of active systems range from flocking birds \cite{Vicsek1995, Toner1998} to swimming bacteria \cite{Tailleur2008, Elgeti2015}.
+Much of the collective behaviour in such systems depends weakly on the microscopic details and interactions \cite{Cates2013, Ramaswamy2010}.
+Therefore, particle-level \cite{Fily2012, Redner2013, Digregorio2018} and field-theoretic \cite{Wittkowski2014, Tjhung2018, Cates2025} models of active matter are natural settings for studying emergent collective behaviour.